harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/rds-instance-delete.md

 ## Fault examples

-### Common and AWS specific tunables
+### Common and AWS-specific tunables

-Refer to the [common attributes](../common-tunables-for-all-faults) and [AWS specific tunable](./aws-fault-tunables) to tune the common tunables for all faults and aws specific tunables.
+Refer to the [common attributes](../common-tunables-for-all-faults) and [AWS-specific tunables](./aws-fault-tunables) to tune the common tunables for all faults and aws specific tunables.

 ### RDS cluster name